-A doctor should always assess and treat symptoms of TTS early.
+It is best for a doctor to assess and treat symptoms of TTS early, as this

-- Over-the-counter pain and anti-inflammatory medications: These can include ibuprofen and acetaminophen.
+- Over-the-counter pain and anti-inflammatory medications: These can help manage symptoms and may include ibuprofen and acetaminophen.

 - Full immobilization: For severe cases, especially those involving physical damage to the nerve, a cast may be necessary to restrict movement completely, allowing the nerve, joint, and surrounding tissues a chance to heal.